Hinton Ampner: Church

+Hinton Ampner House

-In the 1540s, a large Tudor Manor House was built in Hinton Ampner.
-By 1597, the house was under the ownership of the Stewkeley family, when Thomas Stewkeley took over the lease from the Dean and Chapter of Winchester.
-In 1719, on the death of Sir Hugh Stewkeley, the estate passed to his daughter Mary who married Edward Stawell.
+In the 1540s, a large Tudor manor house was built in Hinton Ampner.
+By 1597, the house was under the ownership of the Stewkley family, when Thomas Stewkley took over the lease from the Dean and Chapter of Winchester.
+In 1719, on the death of Sir Hugh Stewkley, the estate passed to his daughter Mary who married Edward Stawell.
 Their descendant, Henry Stawell Bilson-Legge subsequently inherited the estate and demolished the Tudor house in favour of a new building (the old house being on the site of the present day orchard).

 The current Hinton Ampner house was built in 1793 and remodelled extensively in 1867.
-The house passed into the Dutton family in 1803 when Mary Bilson-Legge married John Dutton.
-It passed to their son, James Dutton, 3rd Baron Sherborne, whose descendants owned the estate until it passed to the National Trust.
-The house was again remodelled again in the Neo-Georgian style by Trenwith Wills and Lord Gerald Wellesley for Ralph Dutton between 1936 and 1939 to his vision of what it would have been like had it been built on its current scale in 1790 – a Georgian country house.
+The house passed into the Dutton family in 1803 when Hampshire heiress Mary Bilson-Legge married John Dutton, who later became 2nd Lord Sherborne.
+It passed to their second son, John Dutton, whose descendants owned the estate until it passed to the National Trust.
+Ralph Dutton, its final owner, inherited the estate upon the death of his father in 1935 and quickly proceeded to transform the Victorian design and décor, which he detested.
+The house was remodelled in the Neo-Georgian style by Trenwith Wills and Lord Gerald Wellesley for Ralph Dutton between 1936 and 1939 to his vision of what it would have been like had it been built on its current scale in 1790 – a Georgian country house.

 During the Second World War, the house was used as accommodation for girls from the Portsmouth Girls School to keep them away from the city.
-The house was badly damaged by fire in 1960, and restored again much as it had appeared in 1936, while the current garden layout of the house was created by Ralph Stawell Dutton (1898–1985), the 8th and last Baron Sherborne, starting in 1930, making this a modern 20th-century garden.
-The property is now noted both for its house and extensive gardens.
-Previously, the parkland came directly up to the house, which was designed to be a hunting lodge.
-The house contains a number of fine paintings.
-There is a set of paintings of the four seasons by Jacob de Wit, depicting cherubs painted in a three-dimensional monochrome style.
+The house was badly damaged by fire in April 1960, with nearly all rooms impacted by fire or smoke.
+A restoration campaign was initiated within days of the fire, led by the same firm that had undertaken the renovations in the 1930s.
+The work was completed in May 1963, including the alteration of the roof line, which returned the building to its Georgian dimensions.
+Dutton decorated the house with many pieces recycled from stately homes and worked with designer Ronald Fleming to decorate the rooms in a manner appropriate to his rebuilt collection.

 Ralph Dutton, with no direct heirs, gave the estate to the National Trust, on his death in 1985.
+He is buried in the graveyard of the nearby church of All Saints.

+Interior and collections

+Long before inheriting the house, Ralph Dutton became an avid collector of early 18th century furnishings and the house is now lavishly decorated with notable examples of Regency art and decorative objects.
+Dutton's acquisitions were in part funded by his literary efforts, having written a series of books on architecture and history.

+The entrance hall

+A notable feature of the entrance hall is the porphyry fireplace, salvaged by Dutton from Hamilton Palace, over which hangs Selene and Endymion by Giovanni Antonio Pellegrini.
+The giltwood torchères were purchased from the 1949 sale at Tortworth Court.